google/quiche/quiche/http2/adapter/README.md

 *   a HPACK encoder, in `http2/hpack/hpack_encoder.h`; and
 *   a HPACK decoder, in `http2/hpack/hpack_decoder_adapter.h`.

+The name of the library is related to this history: it was built from the "original generation" HTTP/2 implementation.

 Given that part of our motivation for the `oghttp2` project was the needs of the Envoy open source project, the first piece that we built was a C++ API around the existing HTTP/2 library that Envoy used at that time: